isotopp/isotopp.github.io/_posts/2019-10-05-data-centers-and-energy.md

 designed airflows.
-And the location of the data center, down in the valley of the river rhine instead of high up in the Black Forest, combined high ambient air temperatures with high air humidity, making evoporativer and adiabatic cooling an inefficient option.
-So that compressive cooling with heat pumps was necessary.
+And the location of the data center, down in the valley of the river rhine instead of high up in the Black Forest, combined high ambient air temperatures with high air humidity, making evaporative or adiabatic cooling an inefficient option - compressive cooling with heat pumps was necessary.

 More modern data traditional centers can achieve a design PUE as